hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_xo_transaction_family.rst

   transaction processor.
   (The IntegerKey transaction processor is not used in this procedure.)

 * This procedure also requires the XO transaction processor.
-The Docker and AWS procedures start it automatically.
+The Docker and Kubernetes procedures start it automatically.
 For Ubuntu, this procedure shows how to start the XO transaction processor if necessary.

 Step 1: Connect to the Sawtooth Node